 Melissa’s hobbies are creating or admiring any form of art – (music, painting, knitting, attending art shows with my daughter), enjoying any form of comedy, (tv, movies, albums, specials, stand-up), and camping with her family.

 James Enright, P.E.

 James is an enthusiastic community volunteer, participating regularly in Rebuilding Together San Francisco’s yearly seismic survey events.
 Following the devastating 2010 earthquake in Haiti, he spent several weeks in the country teaching the principals of confined masonry design and construction to over 150 local builders and masons.
-In his free time James is an avid cyclist and an active member of SquadraSF Cycling Team, serving as co-captain of their Category 1/2 Elite Race Team.
+In his free time James is an avid cyclist and an active member of SquadraSF Cycling Team.
 James is a USA Cycling certified coach and mentors other athletes as racing coach both for his SquadraSF teammates and on a volunteer basis as the San Francisco State University Cycling and Triathlon Team coach.

 James holds a B.S. in Civil Engineering from California Polytechnic State University, San Luis Obispo, and a M.S. in Structural and Earthquake Engineering from San Francisco State University, where he was honored with the Graduate Student Award for Distinguished Achievement.
-He is a member of the Earthquake Engineering Research Institute (EERI) and the Structural Engineers Association of Northern California (SEAONC).
+He is a member of the Earthquake Engineering Research Institute (EERI), Structural Engineers Association of Northern California (SEAONC), and SPUR.

 Skye Garrison, P.E., S.E.

 San Luis Obispo